 Initiated in 1994, this award is presented to the team that shows the most promise in their first season of National Rallying.
 Each organizing committee may submit one team in nomination.
 The RRB will select from those nominated.
 To be eligible, at their first event of the season, the nominated team must have participated in no more than four National Road Rallies (any combination 3+1, 2+2, or 4+0).
-The award is announced and presented at the Annual SCCA National Convention.
 Discontinued in 2000.

-YEAR COMPETITOR HOMETOWN

-1999 Not awarded

-1998 Tom Tyson Mechanicsville, VA
+YEAR 1998 COMPETITOR Tom Tyson HOMETOWN Mechanicsville, VA

 Robert Darby Greensboro, NC

-1997 Not awarded

 1996 Jim Shaffer Franklin, MI

 Jim Fekete Canton, MI

 1995 Alan McClure Tucson, AZ

 Marie McClure Tucson, AZ

 1994 Al Kintigh Brooklyn Park, MN

 J.B.
 Niday Richfield, MN